George Hunter (footballer, born 1885): Career

 Born in Nowshera, British India, Hunter played for Aston Villa, Oldham Athletic and Chelsea during his early career.
 In March 1914, he was sold to Manchester United.
 He captained the club during the 1914–15 season and stayed with United until January 1915, when his contract was cancelled due to a training ground incident.
 He played for Croydon Common, Southampton, Brentford and Birmingham as a guest player during the First World War and finished his career with Portsmouth of the Southern League during the 1919–20 season.

 Military service

 Hunter joined the Queen's Own Royal West Kent Regiment of the British Army in December 1903, rising through the ranks to lance corporal by February 1906.
-He served in Malta, but was found guilty of theft and receiving stolen goods by court-martial in December 1906 and served 140 days hard labour before being discharged in May 1907.
+He briefly served in Malta, but was found guilty of theft and receiving stolen goods by court-martial in December 1906 and served 140 days hard labour before being discharged in May 1907.

 Over a year after the outbreak of the First World War in August 1914, Hunter enlisted in the Royal Sussex Regiment in September 1915 and served in the 10th (Reserve) Battalion of the regiment until June 1916.
 He was sent to France to join the 9th (Service) Battalion in August 1916, but bouts of dysentery saw him posted back to Britain as a fitness instructor.
-He was demobbed after the Armistice with Germany in November 1918.
+He was demobilised after the Armistice with Germany in November 1918.